Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 Image

-IT GETS EVEN BETTER: INTRODUCING THE ALFIE’S SET MENU
+IT GETS EVEN BETTER: INTRODUCING THE ALF’S SET MENU

 Enjoy two courses for £25 or three for £29, served in the relaxed, candlelit surroundings of one of Belgravia’s most talked-about new dining rooms.